Home » Recipes » Mascarpone Peach Puff Pastry Recipe

 Mascarpone Peach Puff Pastry Recipe

-Featuring flaky puff pastry, creamy mascarpone cheese, sliced peaches, honey, and leaves of fresh thyme, this mascarpone peach puff pastry recipe is one of my favorite peach desserts using puff pastry (and it’s just as nice for brunch or breakfast, too!)
+Featuring flaky puff pastry, creamy mascarpone cheese, sliced peaches, honey, and leaves of fresh thyme, this mascarpone peach puff pastry recipe is one of my favorite peach desserts using puff pastry.
+It’s great for brunch, too!

 Why Make This Mascarpone Peach Puff Pastry Recipe?

 I always look forward to peach season in the summertime.
-Canned or frozen peaches are fine for smoothies or cobblers, but when it comes to baking (or just plain snacking!) absolutely nothing compares to a fresh, ripe, juicy peach.
+Canned or frozen peaches work just fine for crisps and smoothies, but when it comes to baking, absolutely nothing compares to a fresh, ripe, juicy peach.
+I love using peaches in all kinds of recipes, from simple poached peaches to more complex dishes like this peach and goat cheese pizza.

-These simple peach pastries remind me of fruit-and-cheese danishes, but better.
-This easy puff pastry recipe features creamy mascarpone cheese, fragrant lemon zest, and ripe yellow peaches piled atop a flaky puff pastry base.
-Finished with a drizzle of honey, a sprinkling of thyme leaves, and a dusting of confectioner’s sugar, they’re perfect for a lazy weekend brunch, a rustic dessert, or a mid-afternoon snack.
-They’re pretty to look at, too!
+These simple peach and mascarpone pastries remind me of fruit-and-cheese danishes, but better.
+This easy puff pastry recipe features creamy mascarpone cheese, lemon zest, and ripe summer peaches piled high atop a flaky puff pastry base.
+Finished with a drizzle of honey, a sprinkling of thyme leaves, and a dusting of confectioner’s sugar, they’re perfect for a lazy weekend brunch, a rustic dessert (paired with vanilla ice cream, of course), or a mid-afternoon snack.

 Ingredients for Making Mascarpone Peach Pastries